Onelinerhub/onelinerhub/python-matplotlib/how-to-set-table-column-width.md

-# How to set table column width
+# How to change table column width

 ```python
 import matplotlib.pyplot as plt